HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 ## Conclusion

-A lot has been outlined about how the technologies, ideas, and benefits of structured data affect the web, and by extension, our experience on the web.
-With the key concepts outlined, we have been able to look at the data in comparison to the Web Almanac 2021's chapter on structured data, in which we have seen a general increase in these widely-used structured data types, while there is a slight decrease in usage for some of the less prevalent structured data types.
+A lot has been outlined about how structured data affects the web and, by extension, our experience.
+This year we also focused on comparing how the adoption of structured data has changed over a year.
+We could see, for example, the general increase in some classes like LocalBusiness (particularly for Restaurants) or FAQ and the slight decrease in usage for some of the less relevant structured data types that come from `foaf` or the microdata syntax.

-In this chapter, there has been an outline of some of the benefits of using structured data in web pages.
-Although far from a comprehensive list, structured and linked data give many advantages to:
+Although far from being a comprehensive list, we can see structured (linked) data bringing several advantages to:

 - Ecommerce pages
 - Business pages